 At the scoreboard end, data enters the cabinet through a port located along the top.
-In the case of scoreboards with stat panels, there is a separate input port for stat panel data.
 The illustration below is a view of the top of the scoreboard showing the standard location of the ports.

 There are two common methods for bringing the last few feet of data cable to the scoreboard cabinet.
 One method involves installing a junction box on the wall near the sign.
 From here you can run a patch cable to the display's data input port.
 The standard scoreboard package does not include extra junction boxes and patch cables for this type of cable routing.
 However, the materials are readily available from Electro-Mech.